alexhakim/Grocery-Store-Project/README.md

 ## Rights

-This project is not for commercial use.
+This project is not for commercial use and was only created as a university course project.
 All APIs and github libraries used in this project belong to their respectful owners.

 ## Objective